 (4) Are you sketching at conventions?

-When John Beatty is at a show with me, we do the "Zeck/Beatty combo" with my pencils and his inks.
+When John Beatty is appearing at the same show, we do "Zeck/Beatty combo" sketches with my pencils and his inks.
 We can get sketches into the hands of more people that way, they look great, and the sketch price remains the same (see question 6).